Practical tips and tools for growing a business

 5. Late payment penalty

-It is often possible to motivate customers to make payments on time with the help of late payment fines.
-The penalty can be, for example, 2% for each day late.
+It is often possible to motivate customers to make payments on time by imposing late fines.
+The fine can be, for example, 2% for each day late.
 In cases where the customer is able to make the payment, but forgets about it or deliberately delays it, the introduction of a penalty can motivate the customer to make the payment faster.

 6. Gratitude to timely payers